FENECON Industrial S — Assembly and Operating Instructions

 6.3.
 Assembly sequence

-The Battery energy storage system is delivered with the transport crossbars fitted and covered with a cover.
+The electrical energy storage system is delivered with the transport crossbars fitted and covered with a cover.

-Before Assembly, a suitable installation site must be selected and prepared in accordance with chapter 6.4; if necessary, the cable entry variant (see 6.5 Cable entry) must also be observed here.
+Before assembly, a suitable installation site must be prepared in accordance with section Select and prepare the installation site; if necessary, the Cable entry variant must also be taken into account here.

-A forklift or crane can be used to unload the container from the truck; the information in chapter 13 Transport must be observed.
+A forklift or crane can be used to unload the container from the truck; the information in the [Transport] section must be observed.

 -